ndmitchell/hlint/README.md

 by Neil Mitchell

 [HLint](http://community.haskell.org/~ndm/hlint/) is a tool for suggesting possible improvements to Haskell code.
 These suggestions include ideas such as using alternative functions, simplifying code and spotting redundancies.
+This document is structured as follows:

+* Installing and running HLint
+* FAQ
+* Customizing the hints

 ## Acknowledgements